Model-agnostic search of gravitational wave echoes in LVK data: Results and Discussions

 Before presenting the noise-background search results, we first demonstrate the robustness of the notching procedure across O1 and O4.
 Figure~\ref{fig:violinnotch} compares the distributions of log Bayes factors for the noise background with and without notch filtering for the short-duration case.
 For GW150914, the outlier tail in the distribution before notching is longer than in the shorter-duration case of Figure~\ref{fig:notchcompare}, but applying the notch substantially reduces it.
-For GW231226, outliers before notching arise mainly from power-mains harmonics, producing a pronounced tail for the old likelihood; after notching, the distribution shifts to more negative values than for GW150914, likely due to the different prior ranges used for O4 events.
-For GW250114, although a public line catalog is not yet available for O4b, the effect of notching resembles that of GW231226, indicating that the search is insensitive to the line details in these data.
+For GW231226, outliers before notching arise only from power-mains harmonics, producing a pronounced tail for the old likelihood; after notching, the distribution shifts to more negative values than for GW150914, likely due to the different prior ranges used for O4 events.
+For GW250114, which lies in O4b, i.e., the second part of the fourth observing run following O4a and the intervening commissioning break, no dedicated public instrumental-line catalog for that O4b data segment was available at the time of our analysis.
+We therefore apply the same power-mains notching prescription as for GW231226.
+In the analyzed band, the only candidate features that exceed our notching threshold are power-mains harmonics, so the practical effect of notching is similar to that for GW231226.
 In all cases, longer durations $T$ allow more lines to exceed the threshold and thus require notching.
 This effect is especially pronounced for GW150914, because O1 data are more heavily contaminated by instrumental lines.